 Neskowin Beach Golf Course: Play a round of golf at this course that has been around since the 1930’s.

-I had to include Depoe Bay as its most famous for being the whale watching capitol of Oregon’s coast.
-During the months of March through December, there are a resident pod of grey whales that hang out here.
+I had to include Depoe Bay as it is most famous for being the whale watching capital of Oregon’s coast.
+During the months of March through December, there is a resident pod of grey whales that hang out here.
 In the harbor, companies charter out day trips to go see the whales and take excursions.
 Depoe Bay also has one of the best coastal resorts, Whale Cove Inn that offers incredible views over Whale Cove.

 The historic Bayfront: Right along the Yaquina Bay, this bayfront has restaurants and even a chance to see the sea lions right there.

 Rogue Ales and Spirits: Rogue Brewery has its official headquarters here in Newport, so pop in for a brewery tour, a pint, and a bite.

 Yachats is a very small town of only 1,00 residents but attracts a lot of visitors.
 From art galleries to cycling trails, it also has the highest point on the Oregon coast at Cape Perpetua Scenic Area.
 A few popular things to do: